d8corp/rune-hub-dom/src/docs/pages/QuickStartPage/QuickStartPage.md

 The `rundom()` function takes your root JSX component and mounts it to the DOM.

-### HTML Shell
+## HTML Shell

-Next, look at `public/index.html`.
+Next, look at `public/index.html` or `index.html` for Vite.
 This is the shell that hosts your app:

 ```html
 //! public/index.html